 - 1 Tsp. ground ginger

 - To bake: Preheat the oven to 325° F / 165° C / gas mark 3.
-Line a shallow baking pan with foil and place the ham in it, cut side down.
+Line a shallow roasting pan with foil and place the ham in it, cut side down.
 To grill: Preheat the grill.
 Lightly grease the bottom of a foil pan and place the ham in it, cut side down.

 - Using a paring knife, score the ham’s fat (not the meat) in a diamond-shaped pattern.
 This helps the flavor soak through to the meat and provides a decorative look.
 Insert whole cloves into the center of the diamonds if desired.